-Julia Griffin, M.B.A., currently is the Town Manager of Hanover, NH for fifteen years.
+Julia Griffin, M.B.A., currently is the Town Manager of Hanover, NH.
 She previously served as Assistant City Manager and City Manager of Concord, NH.
 Ms. Griffin also previously oversaw the budget for the New York City foster care system as a Budget Analyst for the NYC Office of Management and Budget.
 She is a member of the Friends of the Children’s Hospital at Dartmouth (CHaD) and serves on the Board of the Grafton County Economic Development Council.

 Michael Leuctenberger, is a minister at Concord Unitarian Universalist Church of Concord, NH.
 Michael previously worked at Abt Associates Inc., in Bethesda, MD, for thirteen years as a Risk Assessment Analyst.
 His work included modeling in support of lead-based paint regulations, arsenic in drinking water regulations, mercury dispersion modeling, and public access to environmental data collected under federal statutes.